 - Plastic aglet

-There you have it, your all inclusive guide to some of the best boot laces out there, along with a shopping list to help get you started on your own search.
+There you have it, your guide to some of the best boot laces out there, along with a shopping list to help get you started on your own search.
 If this is your first time replacing boot laces I hope you now feel better equipped to make a great decision and find some laces that will work well for you.

 Featured Image Source: https://pixabay.com/photos/boots-footwear-workwear-socks-3450702/